-Title of the module Negotiating change for sustainable development Module type (Compulsory- or elective) Elective Workload of the module in ECTS credit points ECTS Credit points total Total hours (à 60 min.) - 1 6 150 Learning Outcomes of the module Knowledge: After completing this module, participants will have gained in-depth understanding of a specific sustainability challenge (e.g., climate migration, energy justice) from a global and regional perspective.
+Title of the module Negotiating change for sustainable development Module type (Compulsory- or elective) Elective Workload of the module in ECTS credit points ECTS Credit points total Total hours (à 60 min.) · 6 150 Learning Outcomes of the module Knowledge: After completing this module, participants will have gained in-depth understanding of a specific sustainability challenge (e.g., climate migration, energy justice) from a global and regional perspective.
 They will have profound knowledge of the mechanisms and structures of multilateral collaboration and negotiation, particularly in the context of climate change conferences (COPs/UNFCCC) and the wider UN system.
 Skills: Students will be able to identify primary and scholarly information on ecological, social and economic realities of a region, critically assess these sources and conclude on the interests a specific region will have facing particular sustainability challenges.
 Students will be able to translate large volumes of information into narratives to support a specific negotiation position.
 Students will strengthen their scientific writing skills, develop skills in reading and writing multilateral legal texts and practice public speaking in a formal diplomatic setting.
-Professional/vocational competencies: Participants will increase their professional competencies in the research domain (e.g., identification of information, critically processing information, scientific writing) and develop competencies directly relevant for work in the policy arena (e.g., multilateralism and its language, science-policy interfaces).
+Participants will increase their professional competencies in the research domain (e.g., identification of information, critically processing information, scientific writing) and develop competencies directly relevant for work in the policy arena (e.g., multilateralism and its language, science-policy interfaces).
 Through close interaction with stakeholders beyond academia (e.g., diplomats, activists), students can explore future career pathways.
-Personal competencies: The module is entirely based on principles of team-based, transformative learning.
-The different learning phases thus provide multiple opportunities for each participant to take initiative, responsibility, and accountability for the joint learning process.
-Communication, critical thinking, collaboration and being assertive in public are among the key personal competencies the module fosters.
+Professional/vocational competencies: Personal competencies: The module is entirely based on prin learning.
+The different learning phases a each participant to take initiative, respor learning process.
+Communication, crit assertive in public are among the key pers ciples of team-based, transformative thus provide multiple opportunities for nsibility, and accountability for the joint ical thinking, collaboration and being sonal competencies the module fosters.
 Module structure - types of module course(s) with ECTS credit points VS Negotiating change: Simulating an international conference for sustainable development - 6 ECTS-Credits (If applicable) Participation requirements for the module